Peking to Paris 2016

 Such was the success of the 2007 event that the ERA settled on a plan to run P2P as a three yearly event and the subsequent 2010 and 2013 editions went down in legend in much the same way that the original did.

-For 2016, the ERA is staying faithful to the original route in that Rod and his fellow 109 competitors cross the Gobi Desert and Mongolia before striking through Russia but instead of heading to Moscow, turn to Belarus and enter Europe through Poland where the rally has been so warmly welcomed in the past.
+For 2016, the ERA stayed faithful to the original route in that Rod and his fellow 109 competitors crossed the Gobi Desert and Mongolia before striking through Russia but instead of heading to Moscow, turned to Belarus and entered Europe through Poland where the rally has been so warmly welcomed in the past.

-This will undoubtedly be the most extraordinary journey possible in a motor car.
+This is undoubtedly the most extraordinary journey possible in a motor car.

-For more information visit the Endurance Rally Association’s website at www.endurorally.com
+For more information visit HERO-ERA website at www.hero-era.com